 I realise how fortunate I am with all the support and encouragement I received in the days after my first period and the day itself.
 But there are countless young girls all around the world who sadly have a very different story to tell.

-I was 14 when I got my period and remember feeling left behind since most of my friends had started their period before me.
+I was 14 when I got my period and remember feeling left behind since most of my friends had started their periods before me.
 Now I look back and realise how silly it was for me to want to rush the process of becoming a woman.
 The day I got my period, I did feel a huge sense of relief that I had crossed a threshold-a rite of passage.
 I felt like a new person.

 Ironically, being in a house of women with three older sisters, periods were never really discussed.
 I learned about it at school when I was 11-years-old in a health education class.
 My mum and sisters didn’t prepare me for getting my period at all, although they were a great help in providing comfort through hot water bottles and chocolate in the months once my period started.
 I remember the day vividly.
 My mum was cooking and I nervously went up to her and whispered (in a house of women) that I got my period.
 She took me upstairs and handed me a pad and told me what to do.
 That was it!
 Nothing more and nothing less.
 I opened the green wrapping slowly to treasure the moment and then carefully secured the wings of the pad on my knickers.
 Wearing it felt strange.
 I walked back into the living room where my sisters were, but didn’t tell them.
 I didn’t know how to.
 I think my mum told them a few days later.
 There was no feeling of shame from me, but rather one of pride.
 I felt as if nature had secretly ordained me into this club and that now, I was one of them.
 My life continued as normal with no abstention from entering the kitchen or praying and I am glad I was never raised to believe that a natural bodily function should change the way I live my life.